mabr3/assignment-/README.md

 ### Aggregated Data Job

 In order to produce the results and answer the aforementioned question, this solution has a job called **fluctuations.py** that will provide us with the top 3 fluctuations and store them in the required table.
 This job first loads the dimensions data (customers and their industries) and joins it in a broadcast with the orders data.
 To this dataset, a filter is applied using the table partitions for each of the time periods (24h and 30d).
 Then they are joined and the comparison is made.

+In order to make sure only correct industries are used, a join is made with the industries data.

+Since this data is unique for each day, every run overwrites the partition that corresponds to the aggregated day.

 To run it, there are two options.
 We can give it a specific date to use as the 24h we want to aggregate:
 ```./spark-jobs-python/run-in-spark.sh fluctuations.py --agg_date=2023-08-04```